ietf-wg-idr/RFC4271bis/rfc4271bis.md

 introduces mechanisms that allow aggregation of routes, including aggregation of AS paths.

-Routing information exchanged via BGP supports only the destination- based forwarding paradigm, which assumes that a router forwards a packet based solely on the destination address carried in the IP header of the packet.
+Routing information exchanged via the procedures documented here supports only the destination-based forwarding paradigm, which assumes that a router forwards a packet based solely on the destination address carried in the IP header of the packet.
 This, in turn, reflects the set of policy decisions that can (and cannot) be enforced using BGP.
 BGP can support only those policies conforming to the destination-based forwarding paradigm.

 ## Definition of Commonly Used Terms